learn-co-curriculum/dsc-filtering-and-ordering-lab/README.md

-# Filtering and Ordering - Lab
+# Filtering, Ordering, and Limiting Data with SQL - Lab

 ## Introduction
 In this lab, you will practice writing SQL `SELECT` queries that limit results based on conditions, using `WHERE`, `ORDER BY`, and `LIMIT`.

 ## Objectives
-You will be able to:
+You will practice the following:
-* Write SQL queries to filter and order results

 * Order the results of your queries by using `ORDER BY` (`ASC` & `DESC`)
 * Limit the number of records returned by a query using `LIMIT`
-* Filter results using `BETWEEN` and `IS NULL`
+* Write SQL queries to filter and order results

 ## The Data